borderpointer/smilejoe/README.md

 *You must have node.js installed in this.* <br>
 *You must also have Joe in your Slack group for this bot to work.*

+* create a bot user intergration [here](https://my.slack.com/services/new/bot)
 * clone this repo in Terminal while in your desired directory: `git clone git@github.com:borderpointer/smilejoe.git`
 * cd into the directory `cd smilejoe`
+* create an environmental variable `SLACK_API_TOKEN` that equals to the token generated from step 1.
 * run `node index.js`
 * invite `smilejoe` into your desired Slack group.